June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 Allen and Nancy planned a steak barbecue for dinner.
 Allen is very handy at the grill, and I was very pleased with the perfectly done, rare with warm center, New York steak he barbecued for me.
 We had asparagus and salad along with the perfect steaks.
 We ate on the patio and had a lovely visit over dinner.

 As I headed to the coach for the night, I noticed that we had a lovely, full moon overhead.
 The tripod was right handy for a change, so I took several photos of the show.
 As moon photos go, this isn’t much, but it’s the best I could do that night.
+(This photo can be enlarged by clicking on it, and enlarged again with a second click.)

 Around 2100 hours or so I headed to the coach for the night as my dear Wifey spent the night in the house.
 I watched the second part of the history documentary The Century; America’s Time which I’d seen many times but was still very informative and entertaining.
 I headed for bed in the very cozy Big Blue at 2330 for another quiet and very restful night.